The Ultimate Divi Child Theme Guide for 2019

 What is the difference between a parent theme and a child theme?

 A parent theme is the main theme that you want to make customizations to.
 And the child theme is the method of safely storing customizations that won’t get wiped out when you update the parent theme.
 Parent themes can exist without a child theme, but child themes must point to a specific parent theme.
-The above articles obviously answer this question more in depth, so definitely refer back to the “What is a Child Theme” section if you need to.
+The above sections obviously answer this question more in depth, so definitely refer back to the “What is a Child Theme” section if you need to.

 How To Create A Child Theme